 The good thing about the wire harness that Baja gives you is that it’s a direct fit to the stock harness.

 As you can see, it fits perfectly.
 Just make sure you match the black wire on the stock Toyota 4Runner harness to the black wire on the BD Harness.

 Next, connect the adaptor to the Baja Squadron Lights first before connecting the Squads to the 4runner harness.

 The diagram on the Baja Squadron Lights Installation guide doesn’t really explain much.
 Here are some actual photos of the mounting brackets to help you get a visual of how they are supposed to be installed.
-These Baja Squadron Light Brackets are of the driver side Fog Light ONLY.
+These Baja Squadron Light Brackets are off the driver side.

 After you get your Baja Squadron Mounting Brackets on, you can start guiding the Squadron under the bumper and into the fog light slot.